deviant art

 As some of you may know, I am in the planning stage of writing a children's book about Pixie and everything she has been through and how strongly she showed just how much of a little fighter she is.

-This next section is where I'm asking her fans & supporters to come in!
-Per suggestion from a dear friend I wish to include a tributes/dedication/fan art page.
+This next section is where I'm asking for you, her fans and supporters, to come in!
+Per suggestion from a dear friend, I wish to include a tributes/dedications/FanArt page.

 What does this have to do with you?
 Well, you guys are the ones who will be supplying these pieces for inclusion in the website, with full copyrights and credits complete with working URL to your deviantART profile or your website gallery of choice!